intel/terraform-intel-azure-mssql-managed-instance/README.md

 © Copyright 2022, Intel Corporation

-## Azure MSSQL Managed Instance Moduloe
+## Azure MSSQL Managed Instance Module
 The example creates an Intel Optimized Azure MSSQL Managed Instance.
 Instance Selection and Intel Optimizations have been defaulted in the code.
 This instance is created on Intel's Xeon Scalable 2.8 GHz processor (Ice Lake) Premium Series Gen5 processor.

 The instance is pre-configured with parameters within the database parameter group that is optimized for Intel architecture.
 The goal of this module is to get you started with an instance configured to run best on Intel architecture.